Bram-R/PERSUADE/README.md

 PERSUADE guides analysts through a reproducible workflow for survival analysis and model selection.
 It provides:

-- Kaplan–Meier visualizations and diagnostics
+- Kaplan-Meier visualizations and diagnostics
 - Assessment of proportional hazards (PH) assumption
 - Observed and predicted hazard function plots
 - Fit comparisons of standard, spline-based, and cure models